 The STAR 18 Application is now available on the right under RELATED RESOURCES, along with STAR 18 Orientation PowerPoint slides that explain the following:

 Please direct any questions to Marn Frank, Literacy & STAR Coordinator for Minnesota.

 Earn 3 graduate credits through Hamline's School of Education just by participating in STAR!
 The coursework is comprised of your work in STAR, plus one short reflection piece at the end of the year.
 You will find the registration form and syllabus for the STAR graduate credit course (EDUC 6073) to the right under RELATED RESOURCES.

 ATLAS partners with the Minnesota Department of Education (MDE) to coordinate and deliver this project in Minnesota.
 Marn Frank, STAR Coordinator and Hamline adjunct faculty, heads up the statewide STAR Leadership Team and supervises the Minnesota STAR trainers.

 Marn also works with STAR participants throughout the project in multiple ways: hosting study circles, facilitating online learning for participants between training sessions, and providing follow-up with independent learning after training events.

-Please contact ATLAS Literacy & STAR Coordinator Marn Frank.
+Please contact the ATLAS Literacy & STAR Coordinator, Marn Frank.

 No items found.